leereilly/games/README.md

 * [GameJS](https://github.com/gamejs/gamejs) - GameJs is a JavaScript library for writing 2D games or other interactive graphic applications for the HTML Canvas inspired by PyGame
 * [GenesisEngine](https://github.com/SaintGimp/GenesisEngine) - GenesisEngine allows you to create and explore procedurally-generated planetary systems, from ground level all the way out into space.
 Experiments with procedurally-generated worlds, XNA, and design patterns.
 * [Gladiator 3D](https://github.com/krotik/gladiator_3d) - Canvas based JavaScript ray casting engine for pseudo 3D games.
+* [Godot](https://github.com/okamstudio/godot) - Fully featured, open source, MIT licensed, game engine.
+It focuses on having great tools, and a visual oriented workflow that can export to PC, Mobile and Web platforms with no hassle.
+The editor, language and APIs are feature rich, yet simple to learn, allowing you to become productive in a matter of hours.
 * [libSDL2pp](https://github.com/AMDmi3/libSDL2pp) - C++11 bindings for [SDL 2.0](http://libsdl.org/)
 * [melonJS](https://github.com/melonjs/melonJS) - An open-source HTML5 game framework for 2D games.
 * [MonoGame](https://github.com/mono/MonoGame) - XNA Implementation for Mono based platforms (supports iOS, Android, Linux, and started work on PS Suite and NaCli ).